huawei-drc/cna-verification/README.md

     ./scripts/docker-run-usecases.sh

-This last command will run GenMC and Dartagnan to verify the different locks (qspinlock, CNA) under the different memory models (LKMM, ARMv8, Power).
+This last command will run GenMC and Dartagnan to verify the different locks (qspinlock, CNA) under the different memory models (IMM, LKMM, ARMv8, Power).
 The content script is self-explanatory, and can be modified according to other possible use cases.